 We considered just painting the cabinets.
 And making some kind of magical improvement to the island… it would be FAR cheaper.
 Not to mention faster.
-Not to mention, did I say cheaper?

 However, it won’t change the limited storage.
 Or the weird layout.
-And Paul feels very strongly that he made the rest of the house nice… to leave the kitchen, as a crap facsimile of a well-designed workspace… is just wrong.
+And Paul feels very strongly that we made the rest of the house nice… to leave the kitchen, as a crap facsimile of a well-designed workspace… is just wrong.

 Plus, if we’re going to have a “creative” kitchen, then I want my own version.

 My OWN crazy ideas… not someone else’s.